-There are five types of conversion goals
+The types of conversion goals are:

 Examples: Confirmation page after purchase, Thank you page after lead generation.